 The neck profile is topped with a rich laurel fingerboard having simple white in-lays and satin finishing from the neck.

-the AS53 model features a almost similar Set-in Mahogany Neck profile in AS style combined with a nice Rosewood fingerboard.
-Although Set-Neck is not so beginner-friendly, in terms of setup and repairing, but it do offers a nice resonating and balanced tone to the instrument.
+the AS53 model features an almost similar Set-in Mahogany Neck profile in AS style combined with a nice Rosewood fingerboard.
+Although Set-Neck is not so beginner-friendly, in terms of setup and repairing, but it does offer a nice resonating and balanced tone to the instrument.

 If I go into the nitty-gritty of these models and if this was my first or second guitar, I prefer to go with the Ibanez EM53 model.
 Personally, I find its neck profile much comfortable and flexible.

 The whole shape and feel of the neck are just amazing, it is carved beautifully, being comfy and slightly chunky, it doesn’t limit your playing in any way.

 Although with both models, we get the Infinity R dual humbucker pickups, but there is a slight difference in their construction.

 To be clear: they seem to be a little ugly but in terms of sound quality, they do a decent job of delivering warmer and well-balanced tones.
 Personally, I love how they add depth and tonal complexity to the sound quality while suppressing noise and reducing the feedback.